DannyRuchtie/Agents/README.md

     -   You can toggle it using commands like `voice on` / `voice off` (if implemented and recognized in `main.py`).
     -   The default TTS provider is OpenAI.
 Voice preferences (e.g., OpenAI voice model like "alloy", "nova") are set in `config/settings.py` under `VOICE_SETTINGS`.

--   **Apple Reminders Examples:**
-    -   "Remind me to call John tomorrow at 10am"
-    -   "Mark call John as complete"
-    -   "Delete call John reminder"
-    -   "Find call John reminder"

--   **Browser Agent Examples:**
-    -   "Go to example.com and take a screenshot."
-    -   "Open the website github.com and search for the repository 'browser-use' using the site's search bar."
-    -   "Scrape the main headlines from news.ycombinator.com."
-    -   Note: The BrowserAgent uses the `browser-use` library, which logs its actions extensively to the console.
-The agent itself will return a confirmation, but detailed browser activity will appear in your terminal.

 ## 🤝 Contributing